 Each transaction has the following attributes:

 This is the account that originates the transaction.
-The transaction must be signed by this account, and the transaction fee must be paid by this account.
+The transaction must be signed by valid signers for this account, and they must collectively meet a low threshold for the account.
+In addition, the transaction fee must be paid by this account.
 The sequence number of this transaction is based off this account.

-Note that if several transactions with the same source account make it into the same transaction set, they are ordered and applied according to sequence number.
-For example, if 3 transactions are submitted and the account is at sequence number 5, the transactions must have sequence numbers 6, 7, and 8.
+However, if several transactions with the same source account make it into the same transaction set, they are ordered and applied according to sequence number.
+For example, if you submitted 3 transactions that shared the same source account and the account is currently at sequence number 5, the transactions must have sequence numbers 6, 7, and 8.

 Transactions contain an arbitrary list of operations inside them.
-Typically there is just one operation, but it’s possible to have multiple.
+Typically there is just one operation, but it’s possible to have multiple (up to 100).
 Operations are executed in order as one ACID transaction, meaning that either all operations are applied or none are.
 If any operation fails, the whole transaction fails.
 If operations are on accounts other than the source account, then they require signatures of the accounts in question.

 Up to 20 signatures can be attached to a transaction.
 See Multi-sig for more information.
 A transaction is considered invalid if it includes signatures that aren’t needed to authorize the transaction—superfluous signatures aren’t allowed.